“What’s your name again?” Chuck D

 “Come kick a freestyle on stage with me.”
 Jay Electronica

-In the continuation of pursing his passion, fulfilling his life ambitions, and living his dream, ROOTWORDS is on the brink of releasing his second opus, Warning Signs (March 23, 2018), which is guaranteed to further plunge his auditors and supporters deeper into his evolving universe of inspiration.
+In the continuation of pursing his passion, fulfilling his life ambitions, and living his dream, ROOTWORDS recently dropped his second opus, Warning Signs (March 23, 2018), to further plunge his auditors and supporters deeper into his evolving universe of inspiration.